 By Jim Flammang

-Exterior With a design that evolved from a 1995 concept car, the TT features short front and rear overhangs and what Audi calls a low, fastback greenhouse above a high belt line.
-Despite its shared chassis and an overall profile that hints at Volkswagens New Beetle, the TT flaunts unique rounded styling that results in an integrated, attention-grabbing appearance.
-Straight lines occur only along the sides of its body, between the front and rear wheels.
-Roadsters include two aluminum rollover bars behind the seats.
+The TTs styling features short front and rear overhangs and what Audi calls a low, fastback greenhouse above a high belt line.
+Despite its shared chassis and an overall profile that hints at Volkswagens New Beetle, the TT flaunts unique, rounded styling that results in an integrated, attention-grabbing appearance.
+Straight lines occur only along the sides of its body between the front and rear wheels.

-Quattro-equipped roadsters have a power top, while the FWD convertibles get a manually operated fabric roof; power operation is an option for FWD models.
-All convertibles have a power-retractable glass wind blocker mounted between the structural roof bars, which are located behind the headrests.
-The wind blocker goes up when the top is down to reduce turbulence within the open TTs interior.
-The Roadsters fabric top holds a glass back window with a defogger, which stows behind the seats.
+Quattro-equipped roadsters have a power top with a glass window, while the FWD convertibles get a manually operated fabric roof; power operation is an option.
+All convertibles have a power-retractable glass wind blocker mounted between the structural roof bars, which sit behind the headrests.

-Interior Front occupants sit low to the ground in both TT body styles, which makes it necessary to twist and turn when entering and exiting because of the sloping roof pillars.
-A backseat exists in the Coupe, but its essentially a token space and is not seriously intended for use by passengers, unless they happen to be children.
+The front occupants sit low to the ground, which makes it necessary to twist and turn when entering and exiting because of the sloping roof pillars.
+The coupes backseat is essentially a token space.

-Although the clutch can be a trifle grabby, the TT offers an appealing blend of gearing and clutch behavior.
-Masterful is the word for the five-speed gearbox that teams with the 180-hp engine, which zips easily between ratios.
-That engine has a linear feel, with little evidence of the turbochargers activity kicking in.
-Acceleration from the lower-powered engine is reasonably satisfying, but the extra 45 hp in the stronger 1.8-liter makes it even more alluring for enthusiasts.
+The clutch can be a trifle grabby, but the TT offers an appealing blend of gearing and clutch behavior.
+Masterful is the word for the five-speed gearbox that teams with the 180-hp engine.
+Acceleration is reasonably satisfying, but the extra 45 hp in the stronger 1.8-liter makes it even more alluring.